CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. After selecting the policy definition, update the Assignment name to **Deploy Log Analytics extension for Linux VMs (1)**.
 Then move to the **Parameters** blade by clicking on the **Next (2)** button at the bottom.

     ![](.././media/basic-nextv2-updated.png)

+> **Note:** Make sure to update the Assignment name same as mentioned above in step 8.
+Different name will result in failure in validation of this task.

 1. Under the **Log Analytics Workspace**, select the existing workspace **LogAnalyticsWS-<inject key="DeploymentID/Suffix" />** from the available list and then click on **Next**.

     ![](.././media/select-existing-wsv3.png)